azeemyoonus/amfoss-tasks/task-05/README.md

-I searched google how to do it with rust but it has only less results as compared to python .first I scraped using python as I didnt know that it was to be done using rust.Although it was incomplete I am trying to finish this. now want to make to save as csv file.
+I googled how to do it with rust but it has only less results as compared to python.I web scraped using python ,I didnt know that it was to be done using rust language .Although I done in rust the remaining is to convert it into csv format.